Kaibab National Forest Christmas Tree Permit

 Areas designated as "No Cutting" are shown on those included maps for each Ranger District.

-Do not cut on private land, in Wilderness areas, within 200 feet of designated campgrounds and recreation areas.
+Do not cut on private land, in Wilderness areas, or within 200 feet of designated campgrounds and recreation areas.

 Do not cut in active timber sales or areas that have been planted with new trees.